mfisher87/fork-n-work/README.md

 # fork-n-work

-Skip all the steps to making small contributions to public software.
+Skip all the boring steps and start working on open source software.
+Minimize the amount of typing and clicking you need to do to get started.
 Forks a repo, clones it to a local workspace, and changes directory to that workspace.

 _This project doesn't exist.
 It's just an idea for now._